aciccarello/ciccarello.me/caw.md

 A word of caution, this is easy to mess up and different tail positions can be misleading.
 If a raven's tail is completely spread out, it can be hard to notice the diamond shape.
-Sometimes the edges of a crows tail can make it look diamond shape.
+Sometimes the edges of a crow's tail can make it look diamond shaped.
 This is why it's best to combine a few marks to make an identification.

 ### Are they ganging up on a larger bird?